godotengine/godot-docs/engine_details/development/handling_compatibility_breakages.rst

     Added optional "allow_partial_path" argument to get_id_path and get_point_path methods in AStar classes.
     Compatibility methods registered.

-The instructions for how to add to that file are at the top of the file itself.

 If you get a "Hash changed" error for a method, it means that the compatibility binding is missing or incorrect.
-Such lines shouldn't be added to the ``.expected`` file, but fixed by binding the proper compatibility method.
+Such lines shouldn't be added to the validation file, but fixed by binding the proper compatibility method.

 And that's it!
 You might run into a bit more complicated cases, like rearranging arguments, changing return types, etc., but this covers the basic on how to use this system.